ADD-Faun/rpsTest/README.md

 ![Basic Choices](assets/images/basic-choices-readme.png) ![All Choices](assets/images/all-choices-readme.png)

 ### Future Features

+- __visual viewport__
+    - Redirect users visual view to the top of the page when choice for game (e.g. rock)is made.
+Currently smaller screens do not see all the animations for the game when

 - __Resizing__
     - Currently fits on all screen sizes.
 In future will increase size on bigger screens to fill space